d6lts/gradebook/README.txt

        change the response status to REDO for each response submitted for the assignment.
 Unchecking the redo permitted box and submitting a grade will return the response status to graded.
+    G. Restrictions can be placed on student rattachments.
+The default behavior is not to allow students to respond to an assignment after the due date.
+       This default behavior can be changed for an individual gradebook through the settings tab on the gradebook page.
+Teachers can also override this default behavior for individual assignments by setting the response restrictions on the node edit page when creating assignments.
-    G. Grades with responses are emphasized on the gradebook page using a css style.
+    H. Grades with responses are emphasized on the gradebook page using a css style.
 The default emphasis can be adjusted by overriding or editing the gradebook_responses.css file.